 This week is no better.
 Two items of note:

 There won’t be a fintech fast-track for now

-- The Office of the Controller of the Currency (OCC) proposed fast-track regulatory path for fintechs, avoiding the need for state by state regulation.
-It was denied by a judge this week deciding it would create an unfair playing field.
+- The Office of the Controller of the Currency (OCC) proposed a fast-track regulatory path for fintechs, avoiding the need for state by state regulation.
+It was denied by a judge this week, deciding that it would create an unfair playing field.
 The ruling means the OCC cannot issue bank charters to institutions that don’t take deposits.

 - The OCC was hoping to give fintechs a path to banking licences without going state by state.
 Such a ruling will only slow the growth and increase the expense for the US challenger banks and the overseas entrants.
 The ruling will be appealed but the status quo remains for now.

 What’s next for consumer financial protection in the US?